TabelO-1/DND/Events/Christmas Event/R1 The Gem Pillar Puzzle.md

 **The Gem Pillar Puzzle**

-*As the players enter the room, they see five pillars arranged in a circular pattern, each adorned with different colored gems: red, green, blue, yellow, and white.
-In the center of the room is a pedestal with an empty slot in the shape of a star.
-A mysterious voice intones:*
+As the players enter the room, they are greeted by a sight of five towering pillars arranged in a circular pattern.
+Each pillar is adorned with vibrant gems of different colors: red, green, blue, yellow, and white.
+In the center of the room lies a pedestal with an empty slot in the shape of a star.

-*"Solve the puzzle, align the gems with glee,*
-*All shall advance, but one shall hold the key.*
-*A map to the maze, a reward for the swift,*
-*Choose wisely, for dangers in shadows drift."*

-The riddle on the pedestal is accompanied by an ominous poem etched into the floor:

-*"Solve the puzzle, align the gems with glee,*
-*All shall advance, but one shall hold the key.*
-*A map to the maze, a reward for the swift,*
-*Choose wisely, for dangers in shadows drift."*

-The symbols on each pillar indicate the order, but now there's an added layer of danger.
-As the players arrange the pillars correctly, the magical barrier allows only the one who successfully aligns the gems to proceed to the next room, where the maze awaits.

-For instance, if the symbols on the pillars are as follows:

-Red (Flame)
-Green (Leaf)
-Blue (Wave)
-Yellow (Sun)
-White (Snowflake)
-The correct order would be: Red, Green, Blue, Yellow, White.

-*The riddle on the pedestal guides the players, and the symbols on each pillar indicate the correct order.
-As the players work together to solve the puzzle, the magical barrier lifts, allowing all to advance.
-However, the first player to complete the puzzle receives a bonus – a magically enchanted map revealing the layout of the maze that awaits them.*

-*The map might include key features of the maze, such as dead ends, traps, or hints about the correct path.
-This additional information gives the leading player a strategic advantage in navigating the maze.*

-*After solving the puzzle, the group proceeds to the next room, where the maze unfolds.
-The players must now navigate the maze, facing challenges and making decisions based on the information provided by the map.
-The first player to successfully reach the end of the maze with the Christmas star in hand still wins the challenge.*
+The Enchanting Riddle:

+"In the realm of colors, magic abounds,
+Arrange the gems where harmony is found.
+Let the enchantment guide your quest,
+To reveal the star, you must be at your best.
+Yet, heed this truth, and listen clear,
+The star awaits but one pioneer."

+The players must now decipher the enchanting riddle and understand that the arrangement of the gems is crucial to revealing the path forward.

+Enchanted Gem Patterns:

+Red Pillar (Flame): The red gem has a flame pattern that suggests it should be placed first.

+Green Pillar (Leaf): The green gem, adorned with a leaf pattern, follows the flame, signifying the cycle of growth.

+Blue Pillar (Wave): The blue gem, shaped like a wave, comes next, symbolizing the flow of water.

+Yellow Pillar (Sun): The yellow gem, radiating like the sun, takes its place in the sequence.

+White Pillar (Snowflake): Lastly, the white gem, with a delicate snowflake pattern, completes the arrangement.

+Clue: Celestial Mural

+On the wall behind the pillars, there is a celestial mural depicting a harmonious sequence of celestial events:

+A comet blazing with a red flame.
+Leaves budding on a tree beneath a serene blue sky.
+Waves crashing on a sunlit shore.
+A radiant sun shining over a golden landscape.
+A serene snowfall covering a peaceful winter scene.
+Challenge:

+Observation of the Celestial Mural: The players need to carefully observe the celestial mural to discern the sequence of events.

+Connection to Gem Patterns: The celestial events depicted in the mural correspond to the enchanted gem patterns on the pillars.

+The Reward:

+Once the players successfully connect the celestial events in the mural to the enchanted gem patterns, they can rotate the gems on each pillar in the correct order.
+The room lights up with a magical glow, and the pedestal in the center reveals the Christmas star.

+This way, the players have a visual clue that guides them in arranging the gems on the pillars, emphasizing the theme of harmony and celestial magic.

+Floor I - Gem Pillar Puzzle:
+"Amidst pillars of color, a puzzle unfolds,
+Harmony sought, in gems to be told.
+Rotate and align, let enchantment sing,
+The star's revelation, the first joy it brings."